-It’s been a while since we all came to know SUSAN DOYLE who auditioned for the “Britain’s Got Talent” show.
+It’s been a while since we all came to know SUSAN BOYLE who auditioned for the “Britain’s Got Talent” show.

 The surprise of it all………….how did YOU respond?
 What was your first impression?